ShawMerlin/NES-Slotmaster/Update Log.md

 - This is impacted with the V1.8 board versions. <br>
 - The issue is not due to the 8 expansion pins on the header cable.
 That was incorrect information applied to the silkscreen. <br>
 - This is currently being researched to find the differences and what the root cause of this. <br>
-- Potentially a Power draw issue with the size of the traces, also might be related to the ribbon cable being too long. <br> <br>
+- ~~Potentially a Power draw issue with the size of the traces~~, also might be related to the ribbon cable being too long. <br>
+- Potential of an issue with Noise/EMI getting into the data signal.
+We are currently working on improving GND Coupling. <br>
+- Some Everdrives N8 Pro's are working fine without issue.
+We are keeping track of the ratio while we work on a solution.<br> <br>

 Some cartridges are not compatible <br>
 - https://github.com/ShawMerlin/NES-Slotmaster/blob/main/GamesNotCompatible.md <br>